* This is the Professional Version. *

 Patients should be asked what their ideas and preferences are; thus, if patients will not take a particular drug or change certain dietary habits, care can be modified accordingly.

 Patients and practitioners must communicate honestly to prevent patients from suppressing an opinion and agreeing to every suggestion.
 Cognitively impaired patients should be included in decision making provided that practitioners adjust their communication to a level that patients can understand.
-Capacity to make health care decisions (see Capacity (Competence) and Incapacity) is specific to each particular decision; patients who are not capable of making complex decisions may still be able to decide less complicated issues.
+Capacity to make health care decisions (see page Capacity (Competence) and Incapacity) is specific to each particular decision; patients who are not capable of making complex decisions may still be able to decide less complicated issues.

 Caregivers, including family members, can help by identifying realistic and unrealistic expectations based on the patient’s habits and lifestyle.
 Caregivers should also indicate what kind of support they can provide.